God Grew Tired of Us: Synopsis

 God Grew Tired of Us chronicles the arduous journey of three Southern Sudanese men, John Bul Dau, Daniel Pach and Panther Bior, to the United States where they strive for a brighter future.
 As young boys in the 1980s, they had walked a thousand miles to escape their war-ridden homeland, and then had to make another arduous journey to escape Ethiopia.

 During the five years they walked in search of safety, thousands died from starvation, dehydration, bomb raids and genocidal murder.
-Finally, they found relative safety in Kenya’s Kakuma refugee camp.
-In 2001, 3,600 lost boys, including John, Daniel and Panther, were invited by the United States to live in America.
-Assisted by Catholic Charities International, the three boys uproot their lives and once again embark on a journey, leaving behind thousands of other refugees who, in the course of their traumatic odyssey, have become their adopted extended family.
-They must now learn to adapt to the shock of being thrust into the economically intense culture of the United States.
-They dedicate themselves to doing whatever they can do to help those they left behind in Kakuma, and to discover the fate of their parents and family.
+Finally, they found safety in Kenya’s Kakuma refugee camp.
+In 2001, 3,600 lost boys, including John, Daniel and Panther, were invited by to live in America.
+Assisted by Catholic Charities International, the three boys live their lives and once again go on a journey, leaving behind thousands of other refugees who, in the course of their journey, have become their adopted extended family.
+They learn to adapt to the shock of being thrust into the culture of the United States.
+They dedicate themselves to doing whatever they can do to help those they left behind in Kakuma.

 The title of the documentary comes from a quote John spoke while discussing the despair he and other Sudanese people felt during the civil war, expressing that he thought the suffering and killings he saw during his country's civil war may have been the final judgment on the earth spoken of in the Bible, because "God was tired of us, tired of the bad things the people were doing."

 God Grew Tired of Us was produced, written and directed by Christopher Dillon Quinn and narrated by Nicole Kidman; the executive producer was Brad Pitt.